StarDevelopmentLLC/StarUI/README.md

     implementation 'com.github.StarDevelopmentLLC:StarUI:1.0.0-alpha.1'
 }
 ```
-This library only requires the Spigot API.
+This plugin only requires the Spigot API if you want to develop using it.
 StarLib and StarMCLib are not required nor used in this library.